905-697-9992 Bowmanville, Ontario

 3. Tax and Estate Planning guide

-If you’re concerned about tax, its liabilities, and its effect on your loved ones, then you may benefit from this short course on Investopedia.com.
+If you’re concerned about taxes, liabilities, and their effect on your loved ones, then you may benefit from this short course on Investopedia.com.

 It explains the challenges that Canadians face in real estate planning.
 In this course, you’ll learn how to prepare your will and minimize taxes in real estate effectively.

-Seasons Retirement also offers guidelines on setting trust funds for your grandchildren.
+Seasons Retirement Communities also offers guidelines on setting up trust funds for your grandchildren.

 4. Arts